What Is Credit Card Consolidation?

 BOTTOM LINE: This is the least risky method of credit card debt consolidation … by far!
 If you qualify, the credit counselor is telling you that you have enough income to pay off your debts.
 Just manage your money better!
 Canceling all your credit cards is a good thing.
 That’s how you got in trouble.
 You don’t need to take out a loan.
 And if it doesn’t work out for any reason, you can withdraw from the program at any time with no penalty.
 That’s not the case with any other option.

-In credit card refinancing, borrowers take on a new credit card that features 0% interest and use it to pay off a card, or cards that feature 15%-30% interest.
+A balance transfer is a form of credit card refinancing.
+Borrowers take on a new credit card that features 0% interest and use it to pay off a card, or cards that feature 15%-30% interest.

-Qualifying isn’t easy … and the 0% interest rate expires over a set timetable … and there could be a transfer fee to pay … and did we mention that the 0% interest expires?
+Qualifying for a balance transfer isn’t easy … and the 0% interest rate expires over a set timetable … and there could be a transfer fee to pay … and did we mention that the 0% interest expires?

 WHO IT’S BEST FOR: Borrowers with a relatively small amount of credit card debt — an amount they can pay off during the period of the “teaser” rate (usually 12-18 months) — are the best candidates.